SquidGodDev/propeller-rat/README.md

   - `main.lua`: only imports globals and sets the starting scene

 ## License
-All code is under the MIT License, with the exception of the `Assets.lua` library by Shaun Inman.
-The `LDtk.lua` library by Nic Magnier is licensed under the MIT license.
+All code is licensed under the terms of the MIT license, with the exception of the `Assets.lua` library by Shaun Inman.